UTS-eResearch/datacrate/spec/0.3/data_crate_specification_v0.3.md

 are no metadata requirements at all for a *Working DataCreate*.

 For a *Bagged DataCrate* the mandatory metadata is:
-* A creation date,
+* a creation date,
-* Contact details and
+* contact details and
-* A human-readable description of the data.
+* a human-readable description of the data.

 The requirements for a *Citable DataCrate*, which is a subtype of *Bagged DataCrate* with a [DataCite] citation, are described below.